 2. Make an Appointment

 Now, it's time to schedule your shot.
-If you feel dread about going and then are relieved it's over as you triumphantly walk out, that's totally normal.
+If you feel dread about going and then are relieved it's over as you triumphantly walk out, that's totally understandable.

 "This is a healthy and typical response to most medical procedures," McNamara says.
 "The goal isn't to get to the point where going to the hospital is fun.
 That's not realistic.
 It's getting to a place where you can do what you need to do."
 In this case, you want to get to a place where you can carry out the steps that align with your health goals.